Equational Axioms for Expected Value Operators: Probability mass functions with finite support

 The main application of FSS in this paper is to enable the following definition of what it means for a term to represent a finitely supported probability mass function.
-Probability mass function will be abbreviated as PMF. \begin{definition} A term $t$ coupled with a key variable $x$ represents (in accordance with the third option from the listing in Paragraph~\ref{Conventions} is used) a PMF, written as $\lambda x.t$, in a signed meadow $\mead$ if and only if these two conditions are met: \begin{enumerate} \item $\mead \models \sum_{x}^{\star\star} t = 1$, and \item $\mead \models t = |t|.$ \end{enumerate} \end{definition} Finitely supported PMFs constitute a special case of PMFs: \begin{definition} A term $t$ coupled with a key variable $x$ represents a PMF with finite support (PMF with finite support, finitely supported PMF, written as $\lambda x.t$) in a signed meadow $\mead$ if and only if these two conditions are met: \begin{enumerate} \item $\mead \models \sum_{x}^\star t = 1$, and \item $\mead \models t = |t|.$ \end{enumerate} \end{definition}
+Probability mass function will be abbreviated as PMF.
+Finitely supported PMFs constitute a special case of ``arbitrary'' PMFs , a more general notion which cannot easily be defined on an arbitrary signed meadow, and which will not be used in the sequel. \begin{definition} Given a signed meadow $\mead$, a pair $(t;x)$ consisting of a term and variable $x$, represents a PMF with finite support $\mead$ if $\mead \models |t| = t$ and $\mead \models \sum_{x}^\star t = 1$.

-Although this definition of a term representing a \emph{PMF with finite support} is technically unproblematic the use of terminology from probability theory requires some justification.
+\end{definition} A PMF with finite support is also called a finitary PMF or a finitely supported PMF.
+The use of terminology from probability theory requires some justification.
 Indeed PMFs occur in probability theory where these comprise precisely all nonnegative functions from reals to reals with a countable support so that the sum of all non-zero values equals 1.
-With this fact in mind, and working in the signed meadow $\reals_0(\sg)$, the two requirements of Definition~\ref{PMFwfs} indeed guarantee that the function represented by $(t;x)$ is a PMF with finite support according to standard terminology.
+With this fact in mind, and working in the signed meadow $\reals_0(\sg)$, the two requirements of Definition~\ref{PMFwfs} indeed guarantee that the function represented by $L\,x.t$ is a PMF with finite support according to standard terminology.